 Contact Your Chiropractor for Louisville, Dixie, or Shively, KY

 There’s no need to suffer from whiplash.
-If you live in the Louisville, Dixie, or Shively, KY, areas, contact Kentucky Injury and Rehab at (502) 547-1092 to make an appointment today.
+If you live in the Louisville, Dixie, or Shively, KY, areas, contact Dixie Injury and Rehab at (502) 547-1092 to make an appointment today.